fsharp/fsharp.org/community/projects/index.md

 ---

 Do you want to contribute to F# commmunity projects?
 We encourage all efforts which support our [mission](/foundation.html).
-Some of the open source community projects you can contribute to are below.
+Some of the open community projects you can contribute to are below.

 These projects may be at an early stage, and are not necessarily appropriate for production use.